DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/dom-node-state.md

 ---
 # DOM Node State

-Selectors allows to get a server-side representation of the DOM node's state from the webpage that exposes API that is similar to DOM objects.
+Selectors allow you to get a server-side representation of a DOM node's state.
+This representation exposes API that is similar to DOM objects.

 See how to obtain element state in the [Obtain Element State](./selectors.md#obtain-element-state) article.